UC Online makes it easier than ever to calculate your total tuition cost. No surprises, no hidden fees.

 ... [ Expand ]

 Yes, there are significant opportunities for career advancement in hospitality management.
-The hospitality industry is broad and diverse, encompassing sectors like hotel and resort management, restaurant management, event planning, travel and tourism, cruise lines, and more.
+The hospitality industry is broad, encompassing sectors like hotel and resort management, restaurant management, event planning, travel and tourism, cruise lines, and more.
 Entry-level roles such as front desk clerks, servers, or event coordinators can lead to mid-level positions like assistant managers or department heads.
 With experience, education, and additional qualifications, individuals can advance into senior roles such as general manager, director of operations, regional manager and other leadership positions.

 Additional resources to support you from start to finish.